-Integrative Medicine Helps You Get the Health Care that You Deserve
+Integrative Health Coaching Helps You Get the Health Care that You Deserve

 If you have ever had a complicated medical problem, or have been suffering with a condition for many years, or you have some mysterious symptoms, you have most likely been frustrated by the lack of attention from most health care providers.
 It seems that you just sat down and got started with your story, when your physician jumps up and reaches for the doorknob.
 Sometimes it can feel as if they are trying to get the answer to your problem as quickly as possible while typing furiously into their medical record.
 Often they never look up from their computers and shuttle you out of the door before you even got to the meat of the matter.
 Physicians frequently jump to prescribing a medication before they have even heard the problem.